 Before we arrive at the cave, we stop to discuss the geology.
 A couple of interesting rock samples are produced that attest to the fact that these mountains are made of limestone with fossils from the past.

-We reach Rat’s Nest Cave, discovered by hikers in 1972 and see a sign designating the cave and a square mile around the entrance as a Provincial Historical Site.
+The Rat’s Nest Cave was discovered by hikers in 1972.
+We see a sign designating the cave and a square mile around the entrance as a Provincial Historical Site.
 The entrance itself is gated and locked, with the cave accessible only with a guide or by permission.

-The tour begins and over the next four hours (which fly by) we are treated to tiny tunnels, large caverns, a 60 foot rappel into the darkness, a narrow descent through what’s called the Laundry Chute and some stunning cave scenery.
+The tour begins.
+Over the next four hours (which fly by) we are treated to tiny tunnels, large caverns, a 60 foot rappel into the darkness, a narrow descent through what’s called the Laundry Chute and some stunning cave scenery.
 Our guide told us that one client had this to say about the Laundry Chute – “Oh man, that was worse than a colonoscopy.”

 I learned that I was far more capable of crawling into tight places than I thought possible.
 I was wowed by the beauty and in awe of the real spelunkers who explore the underground world.